kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 Each controller reconciles its own custom resource, translates it to the respective configuration (Fluent Bit or OpenTelemetry Collector), and deploys the resources.
 Imagine we implement a new `MetricPipelineController` in such a way that it shares the deployed OpenTelemetry Collector with the `TracePipelineController`.
 This approach would have two major drawbacks:
 * Both controllers will have to share at least the configuration rendering code that contains both metric and tracing pipelines.
 If there is a bug in the configuration rendering logic, it will affect both metrics and traces.
-* Both controllers will be reconciling the same resources (restarting the controller pod, etc.), possibly interfering with each other
+* Both controllers will be reconciling the same resources (restarting the controller pod, etc.), possibly interfering with each other.

 As we can see, having a shared collector also presents certain implementation challenges.